How We Got Here

 It started in the early 90s, when two of ORO's founders were in a Virginia-based touring band called Everything.
 In the wee hours of the morning the band's guitar player, Steve Van Dam, drew the short straw and got saddled with the overnight driving shift after a gig in Atlanta.
-He was the only one awake and to make sure he stayed that way, Steve listened to the trippiest stuff he could find on late-night AM radio.
+He was the only one awake and to make sure he stayed that way, Steve listened to the weirdest stuff he could find on late-night AM radio.

-That night, buzzing up Interstate 77 with a head full of caffeine and lords know what else, an endless industrial-alien groove bleeding from the stereo, Steve became hypnotized by the passing visuals: the starbursts of oncoming headlights, the billboard images tracking by, the staccato road markers and visually percussive white lines.
+That night, buzzing up Interstate 77 with a head full of caffeine, and an endless industrial-alien groove bleeding from the stereo, Steve became hypnotized by the passing visuals: the starbursts of oncoming headlights, the billboard images tracking by, the staccato road markers and visually percussive white lines.
 In that psuedo-psychedelic frame of mind he imagined being able to control all of the light and color and music, to compose an audio-visual experience with these strange elements.